JAAR91/bookstore/README.md

 ## How to get your own API code:

-First you go to index.html and add the following code below all the imports:
+First, go to index.js and add the following code below all the imports:
 ```
 import getAPIkey from './redux/books/books';
 ```